 What is the difference between YMCA Camp Greenknoll and Summer Club?

-YMCA Camp Greenknoll is an outdoor program with approximately 375 children, which are broken into groups of no more than 20 campers based on gender and grade.
+YMCA Camp Greenknoll is an outdoor program with approximately 350 children per week, which are broken into groups based on gender and grade.
 All activities are outdoors.
 YMCA Camp Greenknoll does not participate in field trips.
-Camp Greenknoll also runs for 10 weeks.
+Camp Greenknoll also runs for 9 weeks.

 Greenknoll Summer Club is a smaller program based indoors with no more than 50 children.
 Children in the Summer Club program are for the most part, one group, but are split by age group for swimming lessons.
 Summer Club participates in one field trip per week.
 Summer Club also runs for 8 weeks.